UKCloud/documentation/articles/azure/azs-how-create-availability-set.md

 ---
-title: How to create a Availability Set | UKCloud Ltd
+title: How to create a availability set | UKCloud Ltd
-description: Creating a Availability Set in UKCloud for Microsoft Azure
+description: Creating a availability set in UKCloud for Microsoft Azure
 services: azure-stack
 author: David Woffendin
 toc_rootlink: Users